YagYk/Football-possession_Tracking_using_YOLO/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository :

-2. Install dependencies:
+2. Install dependencies :

 3. Download the YOLO model weights and place them in the `models/` directory.